flosell/lambdacd/getting-started.md

 {% highlight clojure %}
-(defn wait-for-repo [args ctx]
+(defn wait-for-repo [args ctx] (lambdacd-git/wait-for-git ctx repo-uri :ref (str "refs/heads/" repo-branch)))

+(defn clone [args ctx]
+  (let [revision (:revision args)
+        cwd      (:cwd args)
+        ref      (or revision repo-branch)]
-  (git/wait-for-git ctx repo-uri repo-branch))
+    (lambdacd-git/clone ctx repo-uri ref cwd)))

-(defn with-repo [& steps]
-  (git/with-git repo-uri steps))
 {% endhighlight %}

-`wait-for-repo` is more or less straightforward stuff you already know, `with-repo` looks a bit odd, right?
-Didn't I say that every build-steps needs to have two parameters, `args` and `ctx`?
-Yes, but then `with-repo` isn't a normal build-step when you look at how it's being used in the pipeline structure: It's being called within the pipeline structure, takes any number of build steps and returns a build step that'll run it's children within the git repository context.
+Nothing too surprising here: We call a library function to do the heavy git-lifting for us.
+Two things stand out:
+How do we know where to clone the repository and what revision to clone?

-Now, all that's left is how to get the tests running.
-The first step is easy, you have seen how to call something on the shell before.
-But where to find the git repository `with-git` checked out for us?
-Well remember I mentioned before that `args` is how build steps communicate with each other? `with-git` does just that.
-It puts the working directory into the childs `args` under the key `:cwd`.
+Well remember I mentioned before that `args` is how build steps communicate with each other?
+We are using this here:
+`with-workspace` passes in the path of the workspace directory it created as `:cwd` and `wait-for-repo` provides us with a `:revision` value (we fall back to the branch in case the build was triggered manually).

+Now all that's left to do is actually run the tests (and remember to use our workspace (`cwd`) as the working directory):

 {% highlight clojure %}
 (defn run-some-tests [args ctx]